gleechi/gleechi.github.io/pages/unity/unity_component_vgrecorder.md

 ### Full and scene-specific interaction replay

-After you have recorded an <a href="#" data-toggle="tooltip" data-original-title="{{site.data.glossary.InteractionSequence}}">Interaction Sequence</a>, you can fully replay it later.
+After you have recorded an <a href="#" data-toggle="tooltip" data-original-title="{{site.data.glossary.InteractionSequence}}">interaction sequence</a>, you can fully replay it later.
 The _Replay Object_ has to be empty (None) for this mode.
 In this replay mode, the hand movements will be replayed exactly as they were recorded.
 That means that as soon as you change positions of objects that you did interact with, the replaying hand will grasp empty air.

 Pressing the _Replay Sequence Key_ will replay the recording provided in _Recording Filename_ with the avatar provided in _Avatar ID_.
 To create a different avatar to follow the recording, please follow the [instructions below](#how-to-create-another-pair-of-hands-for-replaying-an-interaction-sequence).
 In the video below, the green button triggers this replay.